 Our case-study area is located in Emek-Harod valley in Israel, an agricultural area with small semi-natural patches that separates two important ecoregions in Israel (Galillee and the Shomron).
 The research combines an ecological survey designed to evaluate the ecological value of different land-uses in the valley with field-level manipulation designed to evaluate the costs of leaving uncultivated field-margins.

-The results of these two evaluations will be combined into a spatially-explicit model to select the planning alternatives that will maximize the ecological benefits and minimize the costs for the farmers.
-Our research will have new insights about better planning of agricultural area, which are crucial for promoting good policy-practices in this field.
+The results of these two evaluations were combined into a spatially-implicit model to select the planning alternatives that maximize the ecological benefits and minimize the costs for the farmers.
+Our results provide new insights about better planning of agricultural landscapes, which are crucial for promoting good policy-practices in this field.